freeCodeCamp/news-translation-tasks/README.md

-# Welcome to our Article Post-Editing Workflow
+# Welcome to our Article Localization Workflow

 ## Hey there, awesome community!